 - A platform for more frequent and better-quality engagement with Anglian Water customers on water efficiency offers, bespoke advice and tools for reducing consumption and bills - both water and energy - benefiting water and fuel poverty agendas. - 2.4.
-In order to provide radio coverage for the smart water radio network, electronic communications base stations will need to be installed across Anglian Water supply areas, hence the development proposed in Kirton.
+In order to provide radio coverage for the smart water radio network, electronic communications base stations will need to be installed across Anglian Water supply areas, hence the development proposed in Bicker Bar and the Swineshead area.